Professional Training and Experience

 Boston University.
 Photo by Kelvin Ma, Boston Herald.

 I am a licensed psychologist in the State of Pennsylvania (License Number: PS017255).
-I earned my doctorate in Clinical Psychology from Boston University in January, 2012.
-From August, 2010 – August, 2012, I completed my pre-doctoral internship and post-doctoral fellowship at Counseling and Psychological Services at the University of Pennsylvania.
-I specialize in individual, group, and couples therapy for adults.
-I am currently a psychoanalytic candidate at the Institute for Relational Psychoanalysis of Philadelphia.
+I also practice via telehealth in 39 states through an interstate agreement called PSYPACT.
+I earned my doctorate in Clinical Psychology from Boston University and completed advanced training at Counseling and Psychological Services at the University of Pennsylvania.
+I specialize in individual and couples therapy for adults and am currently a psychoanalytic candidate at the Institute for Relational Psychoanalysis of Philadelphia.